hcfman/nextrieve/README.md

-# NexTrieve
-NexTrieve is a fuzzy text retrieval system
+# NexTrieve is a fuzzy text retrieval system

 *UNDER CONSTRUCTION*